Vocational Internship Program for Employers

 How many interns may an organization employ?

-Please note: Because funding for the Program is limited, awards will be made on a first-come, first-served basis, and you may receive fewer than two interns if funding is fully committed by the time we receive your offer letters for additional interns.
+Please note: Because funding for the Program is limited, awards will be made on a first-come, first-served basis, and you may receive fewer than three interns if funding is fully committed by the time we receive your offer letters for additional interns.

 May I hire a relative?